LaboratoireMecaniqueLille/crappy/docs/source/features.rst

 - :ref:`Webcam`

   Reads images from a video device recognized by OpenCV.
 Usually webcams fall into this category, but some other cameras as well.
+This class is really basic and is intended for demonstration, see :ref:`Camera OpenCV` and :ref:`Camera GStreamer` for classes providing a finer controls over the devices.

 - :ref:`Xi API`